top of page

 One step too far | Published 2022 | Read August 2023

-We find Frankie in One step too far searching for missing man, Tim O'Day, on his father's annual quest to find what happened to his son who disappeared after a camping trip five years in the Wyoming mountains on the eve of his wedding.
-Frankie teams up with Martin, Tim's Dad, Tim's friends who were with him on the trip, a professional hiker and survivalist, (weirdly) a Sasquatch hunter, and cadaver dog, Daisy, and her handler.
-As the search for Tim marches on, Frankie discovers that others have gone missing in the wood before, and when strange things start happening to her search party, the action ramps up.
+We find Frankie searching for missing man, Tim O'Day in One step too far.
+Tim's father, Martin, embarks on an annual quest to find what happened to his son who disappeared after a camping trip five years in the Wyoming mountains on the eve of his wedding.
+Martin and Frankie are not alone in her search.
+The team also includes Tim's friends who were with him on the trip, a professional hiker and survivalist, (weirdly) a Sasquatch hunter, and cadaver dog, Daisy, and her handler.
+As the search for Tim marches on, Frankie discovers that others have gone missing in the woods before.
+Strange things then start happening to the search party and the action ramps up.

 My 3-star rating is generous and based on the wilderness setting, my loyalty to Gardner, and the promise of better Frankie Elkin books to come.